stucchio/timeserieszen/readme.md

 ## Playing around

 Suppose `/tmp/TSZFiles` is the directory where you store your data.
-Then the time series with name `xyz` is persisted in `/tmp/TSZFiles/xyz.dat`.

 Open an sbt console.

 ```scala
 import com.timeserieszen.wal_handlers._